ooz/blog/2018/code-and-deploy-using-termux.md

 ---
 date: 2018-08-17T19:02:43Z
 title: Code and Deploy on Android Using Termux
-description: This post was researched, written, generated and deployed from my smartphone in ca. one hour
+description: This post was researched, written, generated and deployed from a smartphone in ca. one hour
 ---

 Publishing online is a rather easy task nowadays: Open some webpage or app, write something, add a few pictures and click the publish button.
 Done!